rutherford-nj/www.rutherfordboronj.com/rutherford-day/index.md

 **This event is designed specifically to allow Rutherford community organizations, service groups, clubs, or businesses in Rutherford to promote themselves, their services, accomplishments, and goals to the residents of Rutherford.**

-Music by Big House, Rutherford Rock and Springwood's Electric Luau!
+Beer Garden hosted Rutherford PBA & Lacrosse

+Dunk Tank hosted by the REF ($5 for 3 balls)

+Kids’ Rides

+Food Vendors

-Beer garden, food vendors, children's rides, over 70 Rutherford businesses and organizations and more!
+Over 70 local businesses and organizations and more!

+Kickoff at 12pm starting with music by

+Big House (with a special performance from the kids at Backstage), Rutherford Rock at 2:15 & Springwood’s Electric Luau at 3pm!

+Road closures around Lincoln Park beginning at 8am

 Due to anticipated construction at Memorial Park, this year’s Rutherford Day will be held in and around Lincoln Park.
 This event is open to Rutherford-based businesses and organizations only.